 You can stream your computer’s audio using two methods, using Bubble UPnP app on your Android Smartphone or using SWYH’s HTTP Live Streaming feature.
 During my testing, the Bubble UPnP app worked with SWYH but with inconsistent results.
 Media plays smoothly with little latency if SWYH successfully establishes a connection with Bubble UPnP, if at all.

 HTTP Live Stream on SWYH can be used to stream audio to smartphones and it works with any web browser.
 You don’t have to install a separate app on the phone which is always a plus.
-To run the HTTP Server, right click on the SWYH icon in the system tray, and select HTTP Live Stream from Tools option.
+To run the HTTP Server, right-click on the SWYH icon in the system tray, and select HTTP Live Stream from the Tools option.